Paul Kirby, Head of LCV & EV Strategy at Vanarama, reports.

 To enter the world of electric vans, find the vehicle that will suit an area of your operation, test it, make sure it is fit for purpose, and go for it!
 We certainly don't have all bases covered yet, and quite frankly if everyone wanted an electric van in 2021 you simply wouldn't be able to get one.
 Slow and steady wins the race and vehicles are only a part of the story, we must build infrastructure, knowledge and intent if we are to be successful.

 What's still needed is the full commitment from manufacturers to broaden their ranges and listen to feedback from fleets.
 The infrastructure is constantly improving and there is money to help and a roadmap (the 10 Point Green Industrial Revolution Plan) to follow.
 There is also a growing number of drivers such as congestion zones, grants, contract conditions and schemes to facilitate the opportunity to test and learn in electric.
 So, what more do you need?
-Get started in electric today with Vanarama
+Get started with EV today with our unbeatable electric van lease deals.

 *The SMMT do not publicly publish this stat currently although it would be nice if they would share this stat for Vans as they do for cars.